-Prerequisite: Keyboard proficiency or concurrent enrollment in OFF 118 designed to acquaint students with the methodologies involved in designing, developing, and documenting information systems solutions to business problems by using personal computers.
+Microcomputer Information Systems Practicum is a course designed to acquaint students with the methodologies involved in designing, developing, and documenting information systems solutions to business problems by using personal computers.
 The systems development life cycle methodology is presented along with Microsoft Access software.
 With this background, students will design a solution to their own systems problem.
-Prerequisite: PCI 106, PCI 206 Credit: 3 semester hours
+Prereguisite: PCI 106.
+PCI 206 Credit: 3 semester hours Lab: 5 Lecture: 2